Birings and plethories of integer-valued polynomials: WPC -algebras and tensor powers of

 Assuming that $D$ is weakly polynomially composite, we can also construct the right adjoint of the inclusion functor from $D$-torsion-free WPC $D$-algebras to $D$-torsion-free $D$-algebras.

-\begin{proposition} Let $D$ be a weakly polynomially composite domain, and let $A$ be a $D$-torsion-free $D$-algebra. \begin{enumerate} \item $A$ contains a largest WPC $D$-algebra, denoted $w^D(A)$, equal to the compositum of all WPC $D$-algebras contained in $A$. \item One has $w^D(A) = A$ if and only if $A$ is WPC. \item One has $w^D(A) = \{a \in A: a = \varphi(X) \mbox{ for some } \varphi \in \Hom_D(\Int(D),A)\}$. \item The association $A \longmapsto w^D(A)$ defines a functor from the category of $D$-torsion-free $D$-algebras to the category of $D$-torsion-free WPC $D$-algebras that is a right adjoint for the inclusion functor. \end{enumerate} \end{proposition}
+\begin{proposition} Let $D$ be a weakly polynomially composite domain, and let $A$ be a $D$-torsion-free $D$-algebra. \begin{enumerate} \item $A$ contains a largest WPC $D$-algebra, denoted $w^D(A)$, equal to the compositum of all WPC $D$-algebras contained in $A$. \item One has $w^D(A) = A$ if and only if $A$ is WPC. \item One has $w^D(A) = \{a \in A: a = \varphi(X) \mbox{ for some } \varphi \in \Hom_D(\Int(D),A)\}$. \item The association $A \longmapsto w^D(A)$ defines a functor from the category of $D$-torsion-free $D$-algebras to the category of $D$-torsion-free WPC $D$-algebras---both categories with morphisms as $D$-algebra homomorphisms---that is a right adjoint for the inclusion functor. \end{enumerate} \end{proposition}